brevzin/cpp_proposals/2996_reflection/reflection.md

 Earlier revisions of this paper allowed for taking the reflection of any _cast-expression_ that could be evaluated as a constant expression, as we believed that a constant expression could be internally "represented" by just capturing the value to which it evaluated.
 However, the possibility of side effects from constant evaluation (introduced by this very paper) renders this approach infeasible: even a constant expression would have to be evaluated every time it's spliced.
 It was ultimately decided to defer all support for expression reflection, but we intend to introduce it through a future paper using the syntax `^(expr)`.

 This paper does, however, support reflections of _values_ and of _objects_ (including subobjects).
-One way to obtain such reflections is using the `std::meta::reflect_result` metafunction, which returns a reflection of the result of once evaluating its argument.
+One way to obtain such reflections is using the `std::meta::reflect_value` and `std::meta::reflect_object` metafunctions, which return reflections of the result of once evaluating their argument.
 The `std::meta::value_of` metafunction can also be used to obtain a reflection of the value stored by an entity (if the entity is usable in constant expressions).
 While it's possible to support direct reflection of expression results (e.g., `^fn()`), we aren't convinced that this syntax provided enough value to justify its introduction at this time.